 Many suspect that Ayoola Ajayi is Lyft driver that picked Lueck up that night, however this has never been confirmed and it is thought that Ajayi had a vehicle of his own which he likely picked Lueck up in after she was dropped off at the park.
 There are few details about him online, but one image shows him clad in a military fleece.
 Apparently he was never actually active in the military but signed up to the National Guard and did not complete or even attend the training.

-He had been involved in a rape accusation back in 2014.
 The case was ultimately dropped, however the victim said she reported it solely so it would be on his record in the event that he tried to do it again to another woman.

 A recent article in the LA Times reports that Ajayi rented out his home as an Airbnb and had a roommate who described him as a Jekyll and Hyde character; a courteous and polite man who would often get aggressive in the face of small issues.
 Other than that, he seemed perfectly normal.